Symptoms and conditions

-Is a disorder of the inner ear and is thought to be caused by abnormal fluctuations in the fluid called endolymph which fills the hearing and balance structures of the inner ear.
+A disorder of the inner ear and is thought to be caused by abnormal fluctuations in the fluid called endolymph which fills the hearing and balance structures of the inner ear.

 A symptom of the illusion of movement after travel which results in the sensation of bobbing or swaying.

 A progressive condition affecting the balance and hearing parts of the inner ear.
 Symptoms include acute attacks of vertigo, tinnitus, increasing deafness and the feeling of pressure in the ear.

 Damage to the inner ear caused by drugs/chemicals.